The Booze Hangs High

-The Booze Hangs High is the fourth title in the Looney Tunes series featuring Bosko.
-It was released as early as September 20, 1930, although a review from Variety magazine below reveals that its release could've been as early as September 9, as it could've been from an advance screening.
+The Booze Hangs High is a 1930 American animated comedy short film directed by Hugh Harman and Rudolf Ising.
+It is the fourth film in the Looney Tunes series featuring Bosko.
+It was released as early as September 20, 1930, although it was screened by as early as September 9, 1930.
 (Note: Archived from a September 26 article.
 However, based on the Variety review, the short likely premiered on September 6, since new cartoon shorts would premiere in theaters on Saturdays.)